Skilled Migration Australia

 - Receive an invitation to apply.

-The Department of Home Affairs requires the main applicant to score a minimum of 65 points in order to enter the first phase of the application process.
+The Department of Home Affairs requires the main applicant to score a minimum of 65 points in order to enter the first phase of the work visa application process.
 Candidates are assessed against their:

 - Years of relevant work experience (Australian and Overseas)